What is core-satellite investing?

 Finding the right investments for the strategy

-Selecting the way you construct your portfolio is only the beginning, the next stop is identifying what investments can help you reach your goals.
+Selecting the way you construct your portfolio is only the beginning, the next step is identifying what investments can help you reach your goals.
 The ASX can be a good starting point.
 The good news for investors looking at ETFs is that the continued growth of the market means it is becoming easier than ever to find tailored options to suit an enhanced core or satellite needs, or even express moral and ethical views.
 There’s no reason why your investment portfolio shouldn’t be personally suited to you once you start to build.